You can install the application either via the setup wizard or silently via a command line with parameters.

 List of users: With this option selected, the job sender has to select one of the MyQ user accounts from the list of all MyQ users.
 The job sender is then identified as the selected MyQ user.

-Show popup to select fallback printer from the list of last used devices: Select this to enable fallback printing by showing a pop-up to select the fallback printer from a list of the last used devices.
+Select from the list of last used printers: Select this to enable fallback printing by showing a pop-up to select the fallback printer from a list of the last used printers.

 10010: Client spooling port for direct print.
 The job is automatically printed after it is received by the printing device.